klosinm/HangmanBot/README.md

 ____________________________________________________________________________________
 ## Commands:<br/>
-To find out what this bot does (and how to play hangman), run the command
+To find out what this bot does (how to play hangman), run the command
 ```
 h/info
 ```